 Diversifying Fuel Options

 Electricity is not stored.
 Fuel is converted to electrical energy as it is needed, adjusted minute by minute throughout the day.
-We maintain adequate fuel supplies — including nuclear, coal, natural gas and renewables like solar, wind, biomass and hydro — to ensure reliable and affordable electricity generation.
+We maintain adequate fuel supplies — including uranium, coal, natural gas and oil — and utilize renewable energy sources like solar, wind, biomass and hydro — to ensure reliable and affordable electricity generation.
 See Generation Sources »

 Reliability and Affordability

-Coal, natural gas and uranium are dispatchable fuels, available anytime.
-These fuels provide reliable electricity and the bulk of our generation capacity.
+Generating units fueled by coal, natural gas and uranium are dispatchable, available anytime.
+Use of these abundant fuels provides reliable electricity and represent the bulk of our generation capacity.

 To ensure affordable generation, we use a mix of fuels.
-Price spikes in any one fuel can be buffered by alternate fuel choices.
-Contracts for dispatchable fuels also can be purchased in advance to avoid supply-constrained price spikes in spot markets.
+Price increases in any one fuel can be buffered by alternate fuel choices.
+Contracts for these fuels also can be secured in advance to avoid supply-constrained price increases in spot markets.

-Coal is used to generate much of the nation's supply.
-To keep this essential and abundant national resource viable, we are working to advance clean coal technology and lower emissions.
-For its lower-emissions performance, we also use natural gas; in fact, in 2012, we used more natural gas than coal for the first time in our history.
+Coal is used to generate much of the nation's electricity supply.
+To keep this essential and abundant national resource viable, we are working to advance clean coal technologies and lower emissions.
+Due to its lower-emissions performance, we also use natural gas.
+In fact, in 2012 and 2013, we generated more electricity from natural gas than coal, a first in our company's history.

-Nuclear power supplies about 16 percent of Southern Company's generation.
-Southern Company has received a Combined Construction and Operating License to construct two additional units at Plant Vogtle in Georgia.
+Nuclear power supplies about 16 percent of the Southern Company system's generation.
+Georgia Power has received a Combined Construction and Operating License to construct two additional units at Plant Vogtle in Georgia.
 The company is currently in the construction phase.
 More on nuclear power »

-We support many practical solar, wind, biomass, landfill and hydro options for electricity.
-Southern Company is partnering with Turner Renewable Energy on 221 MW of solar power facilities in New Mexico, California, Nevada and North Carolina; our Georgia Power subsidiary is pursuing the nation's largest voluntary solar energy program; we partnered with Georgia Tech on an extensive study of offshore wind potential in the Southeast; and we operate a 100-megawatt (MW) biomass plant in Sacul, Texas.
+We support practical solar, wind, biomass, landfill and hydro generation options for production of electricity.
+Renewable generation, while initially limited, will play an increasingly important role in the system's generation portfolio as the economics continue to improve.
+Southern Company, through its Southern Power subsidiary, is partnering with Turner Renewable Energy on more than 240 MW of solar power facilities in New Mexico, California, Nevada and North Carolina; our Georgia Power subsidiary is pursuing the nation's largest voluntary solar energy program; we partnered with Georgia Tech on an extensive study of offshore wind potential in the Southeast; and we operate a 100-megawatt (MW) biomass plant in Sacul, Texas.
+In addition, we have recently transacted on hundreds of MWs of wind, landfill gas and biomass projects.
 More on renewables »